 In the spring and fall, check the soil for moisture every 3–5 days.

 In the summer, check the soil for moisture every 2–3 days for small plants and every 3–5 days for larger plants and trees.

 Check container plants and hanging baskets every day, as they dry out much faster than plants in the ground.
 Adding a water-grabbing polymer, such as Soil Moist, can help reduce the frequency of watering in potted plants.
 These polymers absorb the excess water that typically drains through the pot, hold it in a gel form and release it to the roots when needed.

 Plants growing in the shade of large trees also tend to dry out more quickly because of the competition for moisture from the large tree roots.
 Adjust watering schedules accordingly.

 We recommend hand watering with a watering wand to direct as much water as possible over the root ball and surrounding soil most effectively.
 If you have a large number of plants and hand watering is not an option, you can use sprinklers, Gator Bags and soaker hoses, if used properly.

 Sprinklers: Sprinklers are a good way to soak an entire bed of plants, especially those with a lot of annuals and perennials.
 If you’re using a sprinkler, let it run long enough to provide one inch of water to your garden beds.

 Gator Bags: Gator bags hold up to 20 gallons of water, are secured to the trunk of the tree, and release the water slowly to the root ball over the course of 15–20 hours.
 These are used to water trees during hot and dry summer months.

 Soaker Hoses: These hoses are most effective for garden bed or row plants.
 Make sure the hose covers all sides of the plants, then let the water run long enough to soak the root ball and surrounding soil.
-During hot and dry weather on plants that are 18 inches tall, a “sweating type” soaker hose should be left to run for at least 4 hours.
+During hot and dry weather on plants that are 18 inches tall, leave your “sweating type” soaker hose to run for at least 4 hours.